The translation of this document is outdated.

 (2) Supervisory bodies shall provide service providers and

-the examination of complaints and other information.
+examination of complaints and other information.

 [10 November 2005]

 Section 13.
-Rights and Duties of
+Rights and Obligations

-Supervisory Bodies
+of Supervisory Bodies

 (1) If a supervisory body detects violations of this Law, it